rdyar/tdfc/_main-courses/salmon-loaf.md

 1 teaspoon lemon juice
 1 teaspoon chopped onion
 1 tablespoon chopped green pepper (optional)
-2 cups Special-K cereal (or use % to 1 cup cracker crumbs)??
+2 cups Special-K cereal (or use 1/2 to 1 cup cracker crumbs)

 Combine all ingredients and mix well.
 Spread in greased 9x5 loaf pan.
 Bake at 350 degrees for 30 minutes.